slewie/HypONIC/README.md

 # HypONIC -- Hyperparameter Optimization with Nature Inspired Computing

 *HypONIC* is a hyperparameter optimization library that uses various nature inspired computing algorithms to optimize the hyperparameters of machine learning models.
-The library provides a simple interface for sklearn and keras models.
+The library provides a simple interface for sklearn models.

 ## Library Structure
 ```